Media Overview

 • A mobile phone has a screen resolution of 480×800 to 1440×2560 depending on the model.
 The most common resolution is 720×1280.

 The memory requirements for an image are dependent on both the size of the image and its format.
-A modern digital camera can produce an image over 60MB in RAW format, this is far more than what is required for a webpage.
-For this reason, before uploading an image, it is highly recommended that the content provider adjusts the resolution of an image and converts the image to a lossless compressed format (e.g. jpg, jpeg).
-When edited and in the correct format, an image for displaying on a website should not exceed 100KB to 150KB in size.
+A modern digital camera can produce an image over 60MB in the RAW format, this is far more than what is required for a webpage.
+For this reason, before uploading an image, it is highly recommended that the content provider adjusts the resolution of an image and converts the image to a compressed file format (e.g. jpg, jpeg, png).
+When edited and in the correct format, an image should not exceed 100KB to 150KB in size.

-If you try to upload an image which has a height or width greater than 1920px, the Imsanity plugin will adjust its resolution, i.e. the number of pixels in the image.
-Imsanity reduced the resolution by using a special algorithm, not cropping the image.
+When uploading an image, using the Media Library, with a height or width greater than 1920px, the Imsanity plugin will adjust its resolution, i.e. the number of pixels in the image.
+Imsanity reduced the resolution by compression, not cropping the image.
 The aspect ratio of the image is not changed.
-Thus image size is traded against image definition.
 The Imsanity settings are available from the Dashboard using SettingsImsanity.
+If images are uploaded via FTP or similar, the image files will bypass Imsanity and hence need to be resized as discussed here.

-Suppose you upload an image significantly smaller than 1000×1000 pixels.
-In that case, the displayed image will not be sharp at full screen on a desktop or laptop monitor, unless the display area is reduced, during content-creation.
+If you upload an image significantly smaller than 1000×1000 pixels, the displayed image will not be sharp when viewed on a desktop or laptop.
+To ensure the image is sharp, the display area must be reduced, during content creation.
 It should be noted that mobile devices (tablet or phone) have different screen sizes, hence the importance of checking image quality before publication, to confirm a page’s readability on all devices, as discussed here.
 This should be undertaken before publishing a new or updated page

 It is also important to note that on a standard desktop monitor, the maximum width of a displayed image on a SiteWorks page, with the browser magnification set to 100% is 840px.